GPIO Project 4 - Push button (digital/analog)

 Experimenting

-• Let the LED flash while the button is pressed:
+- Let the LED flash as long as the button is pressed:

 from gpiozero import LED, Button